cidverse/container-images/README.md

 # Container Images for CI-Usage

-This is a collection of container images mostly for ci/cd usage.
+> A collection of container images for ci/cd usage or to use as base-image when building application images.

 All container images aim to be `micro` images, this means: